roman-a-panov/treexx/README.md

 `tree`, otherwise the behavior is undefined.

 **Complexity**
-Amortized constant.
+Amortized constant if the `tree` is not indexed and not an offset tree.
 Logarithmic in the size of the `tree` in the worst case.

 ### Pop back
 Defined in header `<treexx/bin/avl/tree_algo.hh>`